-Nigel’s film work includes stunt work on PIRATES OF THE CARIBBEAN V (Disney), DEADLINE GALIPOLLI (Full Clip Productions/Matchbox Pictures), THE WATER DIVINER (Fear of God Productions/Hopscotch Features), WINTER’S TALE (Warner Brothers Studios), THE BOURNE LEGACY (Bourne Film Productions), VIKINGDOM (KRU Studios).
+Nigel was the intimacy co-ordinator for the feature film SPIDER HEAD starring Chris Hemsworth for Netflix; and the award-winning webseries DING DONG I’M GAY.
+Other film work includes stunt work on POKER FACE, OCCUPATION 2 (Spark Films), PIRATES OF THE CARIBBEAN V (Disney), DEADLINE GALIPOLLI (Full Clip Productions/Matchbox Pictures), THE WATER DIVINER (Fear of God Productions/Hopscotch Features), WINTER’S TALE (Warner Brothers Studios), THE BOURNE LEGACY (Bourne Film Productions) and VIKINGDOM (KRU Studios).

-Recent theatre, opera and ballet highlights include: for Opera Australia, CAVALLIERA RUSTICANA & PAGLIACCI, KROL ROGER, LA TRAVIATA, CARMEN, TOSCA (John Bell); CARMEN (HOSH revival); for Bell Shakespeare, ANTONY AND CLEOPATRA, RICHARD III, ROMEO AND JULIET, OTHELLO, HAMLET, A MIDSUMMER NIGHT’S DREAM, THE DREAM, JULIUS CAESAR; for La Boite, PRIZEFIGHTER, RICHARD III, COSI; for Sydney Theatre Company, THE RESISTIBLE RISE OF ARTURO UI, BLACKIE BLACKIE BROWN, HARP IN THE SOUTH, ACCIDENTAL DEATH OF AN ANARCHIST, THE PRESENT, SPEED THE PLOW, THE GOLDEN AGE, SWITZERLAND, CYRANO DE BERGERAC, MACBETH, NOISES OFF, ROMEO AND JULIET; for Melbourne Theatre Company, THREE LITTLE WORDS, JASPER JONES, HAMLET; for Queensland Theatre, JASPER JONES, MUCH ADO ABOUT NOTHING, SWITZERLAND, MACBETH; for Belvoir, SAMI IN PARADISE, THE SUGAR HOUSE; for Dainty Group International, SINGIN’ IN THE RAIN; for Cameron Mackintosh, LES MISERABLES; for The Metropolitan Opera, DON GIOVANNI, CARMEN (Sir Richard Eyre); DON GIOVANNI (Michael Grandage), IL TROVATORE (David McVicar); for New York City Ballet, ROMEO AND JULIET.
+Recent theatre, opera and ballet highlights include: for Finnish National Ballet, SPARTACUS; for The Australian Ballet, SPARTACUS; for Opera Australia, FAUST, CAVALLIERA RUSTICANA & PAGLIACCI, KROL ROGER, LA TRAVIATA, CARMEN, TOSCA (John Bell); CARMEN (HOSH revival); for Bell Shakespeare, HAMLET, MUCH ADO ABOUT NOTHING, THE MISER, ANTONY AND CLEOPATRA; RICHARD III, ROMEO AND JULIET, OTHELLO, HAMLET, A MIDSUMMER NIGHT’S DREAM, THE DREAM, JULIUS CAESAR; for La Boite, ROMEO AND JULIET, PRIZEFIGHTER, RICHARD III, COSI; for Sydney Theatre Company, TRIPLE X, THE PICTURE OF DORIAN GRAY, GRAND HORIZONS, APPROPRIATE, PLAYING BEATIE BOW, RULES FOR LIVING, THE DEEP BLUE SEA, THE BEAUTY QUEEN OF LEENANE, CAT ON A HOT TIN ROOF, HARP IN THE SOUTH, BLACKIE BLACKIE BROWN, ACCIDENTAL DEATH OF AN ANARCHIST, HOW TO RULE THE WORLD, MARY STUART, THREE SISTERS, MURIEL’S WEDDING: THE MUSICAL (with Global Creatures), THE LONG FORGOTTEN DREAM, ST JOAN, THE RESISTIBLE RISE OF ARTURO UI; BLACK IS THE NEW WHITE; DINNER; THE PRESENT, SPEED THE PLOW, THE GOLDEN AGE, SWITZERLAND, CYRANO DE BERGERAC, MACBETH, NOISES OFF, ROMEO AND JULIET; for Belvoir, MY BRILLIANT CAREER, CURSED!, PACKER AND SONS, THINGS I KNOW TO BE TRUE, COUNTING AND CRACKING; DANCE OF DEATH; SAMI IN PARADISE, THE SUGAR HOUSE, A TASTE OF HONEY, AN ENEMY OF THE PEOPLE; for Melbourne Theatre Company, SHAKESPEARE IN LOVE, NOISES OFF (with QT), THREE LITTLE WORDS, JASPER JONES, HAMLET; for Queensland Theatre, TRIPLE X (with STC), CITY OF GOLD, HYDRA, NOISES OFF (with MTC), MUCH ADO ABOUT NOTHING, SWITZERLAND, MACBETH; for Dainty Group International, SINGIN’ IN THE RAIN; for Cameron Mackintosh, LES MISERABLES; for The Metropolitan Opera, DON GIOVANNI, CARMEN (Sir Richard Eyre); DON GIOVANNI (Michael Grandage), IL TROVATORE (David McVicar); for New York City Ballet, ROMEO AND JULIET.

 Nigel’s fight direction, combat and choreography expertise includes: Historical European (Spanish Rapier, Italian Rapier, French Small Sword, Cavalry Sabre, German Longsword, Sword and Shield / Sword and Buckler, Rondell (Dagger)); Classical European (Italian Duelling Sabre, French Epee, French Foil); Archipelago systems (Knife, Single Stick, Double Stick, Machete, Unarmed); Theatrical (Single Sword, Cutlass, Rapier and Dagger, Rapier and Cloak, Small Sword, Eastern Staff, Japanese Sword, European Longsword, Medieval Sword and Shield); Eastern (Katana/Japanese Sword, Bo, Hanbo, Tanto (knife), Dao (Chinese Broadsword), Double Broadsword.
 Chinese Spear); as well as Tiajiquan, Xingyiquan, Boxing, Wrestling, Jui-Jitsu/Tai-Jitsu, Natural / Found Weapons (bottle, chair etc), Brazilian Jui-Jitsu, Krav Maga (Knife, Handgun, Stick, Unarmed).

-Nigel is a classically trained fencer and has trained and taught extensively throughout the world in Historical European Martial Arts.
+Nigel is a classically trained fencer, and has trained and taught extensively throughout the world in Historical European Martial Arts.
 He is a practitioner of Vsevelod Meyerhold’s Theatrical Biomechanics system, having trained intensively with the system’s current custodian, Gennadi Bogdanov.
-Nigel is a registered Instructor, Fight Director and past President of the Society of Australian Fight Directors, is a Certified Teacher and Theatrical Firearms Instructor with the Society of American Fight Directors and has been certified with the British Academy of Dramatic Combat.